SEO, or search engine optimisation, is now a crucial, yet pretty easy-to-understand marketing tactic for any business owner.

 In the past, businesses may not have known as much as they should about SEO, but in a modern-day business world dominated by technology, having even a basic understanding of SEO is crucial for success.

-There are many ways to understand the various different elements of SEO, but the more basic, and probably most important, can be categorised as follows:
+There are many ways to understanding the various different elements of SEO, but the more basic, and probably most important, can be categorised as follows:

 First and foremost, keyword research is one of the biggest SEO tactics out there.
 Whether it’s writing articles, website copy, or product descriptions, you always want to know the best range of keywords you can use for your brand.